 What is the Youth Advisory Council?

-Our Y.A.C. recommends spending for the needs of young people in our service area.
-Their grants have brought enrichment programs to our schools, supported youth outreach in our communities, and helped provide youth agencies with the resources they need to run programs.
-The group also assesses youth needs by designing and employing a needs assessment tool, participates in leadership training activities both through the foundation and by attending state and regional Y.A.C. programs, and chooses and participates in local community service activities.
-Membership in the Y.A.C. is an excellent training ground for leadership roles later in life.
+YAC grants have brought enrichment programs to our schools, supported youth outreach in our communities and helped provide youth agencies with the resources they need to run programs.
+The group also assesses youth needs by designing and employing a needs assessment tool, participates in leadership training activities both through the foundation and by attending the state YAC conference and participates in local community service activities.
+Membership in the YAC is an excellent training ground for leadership roles later in life.

 Two former members, now in college, feel this way: